-- 1. The first Hypothetical Case ("Case 1" or "Historical Average of all Funds") which includes historical data from all PE Funds within each dataset, representing industry historical performance as a baseline - 2.
-The second Hypothetical Case ("Case 2", or "Historical Average of all Funds with 25% Reduction") which applies 25% reduction in distributions to Case 1 to simulate a permanently weaker capital markets environment - 3.
+- The first Hypothetical Case ("Case 1" or "Historical Average of all Funds") which includes historical data from all PE Funds within each dataset, representing industry historical performance as a baseline - 2.
+The second Hypothetical Case ("Case 2" or "Pandemic Shock") which applies a permanent 30% write down to beginning portfolio NAV and a 25% reduction in distributions to Case 1.
+This is to simulate a sharp reduction in valuations (as experienced in the global public market indices upon the onset of the global COVID-19 pandemic in 1Q 2020) followed by a scenario of reduced cash flows from a prolonged economic downturn - 3.
 The third Hypothetical Case ("Case 3" or "GFC Launch with Historical 4th Quartile Funds") simulates a transaction launched on 1 January 2008 (immediately preceding the GFC) using historical data from the applicable period and includes historical data only from PE Funds with 4th quartile performance (i.e. the worst 25% of PE Funds in each vintage year as measured by their net IRR returns per dataset) - 4.
 The final Hypothetical Case ("Case 4" or "Extended GFC with Historical 4th Quartile Funds") simulates a transaction launched on 1 January 2008 (immediately preceding the GFC) including historical data only from PE Funds with 4th quartile performance, as in Case 3, but assumes that the impact of the crisis on the portfolio is extended by a further one year